-Making life meaningful at every stage and every age
+Making life meaningful at every age

 Sheila Malkind loves old people (her term, not ours) so much that she started a film festival in San Francisco all about them—the Legacy Film Festival on Aging.
 While its films focus on older characters, it’s sure not a festival just for oldsters.